 How to buy Tokyo 2020 Olympic Games tickets internationally

-If you've been wondering, "When do 2020 Olympic tickets do on sale?", wonder no more.
+If you've been wondering, "When do Tokyo 2020 Olympic tickets go on sale?", here's your answer.

-Tickets for the Tokyo 2020 Olympic Games, which will be celebrated in the Japanese capital from 24 July to 9 August, have now been released to international fans.
+Tickets for the next Games, which will be celebrated in the Japanese capital from 24 July to 9 August 2020, have now been released to international fans.

-This follows the ticket lottery for Japan-based fans, which opened on 9 May and ran until 28 May.
+This follows the ticket lottery for Japan-based fans, which took place from 9 May to 28 May 2019.

 Country-by-country Olympics 2020 tickets sales